 Our country is currently experiencing a serious opioid crisis.
 So many lives have been lost because of these drugs, and morphine is a key player in the problem.

-The American Society of Addiction Medicine has shared the following statistics about morphine and similar opioids:
+The American Society of Addiction Medicine has shared the following statistics about morphine and other similar opioids:

 In the beginning, withdrawal can seem pretty manageable.
 It is common for people to experience the following opioid withdrawal symptoms:

-As it progresses, withdrawal symptoms usually get worse.
+As the withdrawals progress, the symptoms will usually get worse.
 The individual may also notice some new symptoms, like: